kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### Breaking changes

-<a id="extproc"></a>
-**ExtProc attribute processing**

-The Gloo Gateway extProc filter implementation was changed to comply with the latest extProc implementation in Envoy.
-Previously, request and response attributes were included only in a [header processing request](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-httpheaders), and were therefore sent to the extProc server only when request header processing messages were configured to be sent.
-Starting in Gloo Gateway version 1.17.0, the Gloo extProc filter sends request and response attributes as part of the top level [processing request](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingrequest).
-That way, attributes can be processed on the first processing request regardless of its type.

-If you implemented your extProc server to expect request and response attributes as part of the HTTP header processing request, you must change this implementation to read attributes from the top-level processing request instead.

-For more information, see the [extProc proto definition](https://github.com/envoyproxy/envoy/blob/main/api/envoy/service/ext_proc/v3/external_processor.proto) in Envoy.

-**Envoy version 1.29 upgrade**

-The Envoy dependency in Gloo Gateway 1.17 was upgraded from 1.27.x to 1.29.x.
-This upgrade includes the following changes.
-For more information about these changes, see the [Envoy changelog documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.29/v1.29).

-* **ExtProc attribute processing**: For more information, see [ExtProc attribute processing](#extproc).
-* **JWT tokens**: The behavior for extracting JWT tokens changed.
-Previously, the JWT token was cut into non-base64 characters.
-Now, the entire JWT token is passed for validation.
-This change can be reverted temporarily by setting `envoy.reloadable_features.token_passed_entirely` to `false`.
-* **HTTP2 host header**: The HTTP2 host header is discarded if the `:authority` header is received.
-This change makes Envoy compliant with the HTTP2 request pseudo-header field implementation.
-For more information, see the [HTTP2 reference](https://www.rfc-editor.org/rfc/rfc9113#section-8.3.1).
-You can temporarily revert this change by setting the `envoy.reloadable_features.http2_discard_host_header` runtime flag to `false`.
-* **Transfer encoding header**: The transfer encoding header is removed from downstream request headers.
-You can temporarily revert this change by setting `envoy.reloadable_features.sanitize_te` to `false`.

 **Envoy version 1.31 upgrade**

 The Envoy dependency in Gloo Gateway 1.18 was upgraded from 1.29.x to 1.31.x.
 This upgrade includes the following changes.
 For more information about these changes, see the [Envoy changelog documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.31/v1.31).
-* **Opencensus**: Opencensus has been marked as deprecated for a while and it’s disabled by default in the 1.31.x envoy release.
-Config will be rejected by envoy if Opencensus is set.
-See the [layered_runtime](https://github.com/envoyproxy/envoy/blob/38530270d6cb3a3a71a9b70b3de55854750b75a9/configs/using_deprecated_config.yaml) section for example to how to allow it but this will be completely removed in 1.32.x envoy.
+* **Opencensus**: Opencensus was marked as deprecated in previous Envoy releases.
+Starting in the 1.31.x Envoy release, Opencensus is now disabled by default.
+If Opencensus is set, Envoy rejects the configuration.
+You can use Envoy's [layered_runtime](https://github.com/envoyproxy/envoy/blob/38530270d6cb3a3a71a9b70b3de55854750b75a9/configs/using_deprecated_config.yaml) section to enable deprecated configuration so that you can continue using Opencensus.
+However, note that Opencensus is completely removed in Envoy version 1.32.x.
-* **JWT tokens**: The behavior for extracting JWT tokens changed in 1.29.x envoy.
+* **JWT tokens**: The behavior for extracting JWT tokens changed in the 1.29.x Envoy release.
 Previously, the JWT token was cut into non-base64 characters.
 Now, the entire JWT token is passed for validation.
-This change can NO LONGER be reverted by setting `envoy.reloadable_features.token_passed_entirely` to `false` as the option has been removed in 1.31.x envoy.
+You can no longer revert this change by setting `envoy.reloadable_features.token_passed_entirely` to `false` as this option was removed in the 1.31.x Envoy release.
-* **JWT_authn**: jwt_authn now validates provider URIs.
-If the validation is too strict it can temporarily be disabled by setting the runtime guard `envoy.reloadable_features.jwt_authn_validate_uri` to false.
-This might impact customers if their provider URI is not strictly following the RFC.
-Here is some common issue that might work before but will not longer work (envoy would not start):
+* **JWT_authn**: Provider URIs that are defined in the `jwt_authn` section are now validated for RFC-compliance.
+Envoy might fail to start correctly if non-compliant URIs are found.
+If the URI validation is too strict, you can temporarily disable it by setting the runtime guard `envoy.reloadable_features.jwt_authn_validate_uri` to false.
+Common URI issues that were previously ignored, include:
-    - hostname contains _ (underscore character)
+    - Hostname contains `_` (underscore character)
-    - url contains non-English characters (ASCII code > 127)
+    - URL contains non-English characters (ASCII code > 127)
-    - url contains unencoded   (space character)
+    - URL contains an unencoded ` ` (space character)
-    - url contains TAB (ASCII code 9) or FormFeed (ASCII code 12) characters
+    - URL contains TAB (ASCII code 9) or FormFeed (ASCII code 12) characters
-* **JWT_authn**: jwt_authn will remove token from qs param now if forward is set to false.
-Previously, it would only remove from headers. `Set envoy.reloadable_features.jwt_authn_remove_jwt_from_query_params` to `false` to go back to old behavior.
-* **JWT_authn**: jwt_authn now validates provider URIs.
-If the validation is too strict it can temporarily be disabled by setting the runtime guard `envoy.reloadable_features.jwt_authn_validate_uri` to `false`.
-* **access_log**: formatter specifier changes:
+* **JWT_authn**: The provider [forward](https://www.envoyproxy.io/docs/envoy/v1.31.2/api-v3/extensions/filters/http/jwt_authn/v3/config.proto#envoy-v3-api-field-extensions-filters-http-jwt-authn-v3-jwtprovider-forward) configuration changed.
+Previously, JWTs could only be removed from headers.
+Starting in Envoy version 1.31.x, JWTs can now be removed from query parameters.
+You can temporarily revert this change by setting `envoy.reloadable_features.jwt_authn_remove_jwt_from_query_params` to `false`.
+* **access_log**: The following access log format specifiers changed:
-    - The upstream connection address, rather than the upstream host address, will be used for the `%UPSTREAM_REMOTE_ADDRESS%`, `%UPSTREAM_REMOTE_PORT%` and `%UPSTREAM_REMOTE_ADDRESS_WITHOUT_PORT%` access log format specifiers.
-This behavior can be reverted by setting the runtime guard `envoy.reloadable_features.upstream_remote_address_use_connection` to `false`.
+    - The upstream connection address is now used for the `%UPSTREAM_REMOTE_ADDRESS%`, `%UPSTREAM_REMOTE_PORT%` and `%UPSTREAM_REMOTE_ADDRESS_WITHOUT_PORT%` access log format specifiers.
+Previously, the upstream host address was used.
+You can temporarily revert this change by setting the runtime guard `envoy.reloadable_features.upstream_remote_address_use_connection` to `false`.
-    - added `%UPSTREAM_CLUSTER_RAW%` access log formatter to log the original upstream cluster name, regardless of whether alt_stat_name is set.
+    - The `%UPSTREAM_CLUSTER_RAW%` access log formatter was added to log the original upstream cluster name, regardless of whether `alt_stat_name` is set.
-    - Sanitize SNI for potential log injection.
-The invalid character will be replaced by `_` with an invalid: marker.
-If runtime flag `envoy.reloadable_features.sanitize_sni_in_access_log` is set to `false`, the sanitize behavior is disabled.
+    - SNIs are automatically sanitized for potential log injection.
+The invalid characters are replaced by `_` with an `invalid:` marker.
+To disable this feature, set `envoy.reloadable_features.sanitize_sni_in_access_log` is set to `false`.
-* **Yaml**: Yaml parsing behavior change to no longer support the malformed boolean and fraction object as string (ie `"true"` and `"false"` as a string will no longer be interpreted as boolean).
-Set envoy.reloadable_features.reject_invalid_yaml to false to get back this behavior.
+* **YAML parsing**: The behavior for parsing YAML configuration changed.
+Previously, malformed boolean values and fraction objects that set `true` or `false` as a string value, are no longer interpreted as a boolean value.
+You can revert this change by setting `envoy.reloadable_features.reject_invalid_yaml` to `false`.
-* **http**: Changing HTTP/2 colon prefixed headers to being sanitized by Envoy code rather than nghttp2.
-This can be reverted by setting `envoy.reloadable_features.sanitize_http2_headers_without_nghttp2` to `false`.
-Previously, pseudo header with upper case letters will fail validation, now it will pass.
+* **HTTP/2**: HTTP/2 colon prefixed headers are now sanitized by Envoy.
+Previously, sanitation was performed by the `nghttp2` library, which caused pseudo headers with upper case letters to fail validation.
+Now, these pseudo headers pass validation.
+You can temporarily revert this change by setting the runtime guard `envoy.reloadable_features.sanitize_http2_headers_without_nghttp2` to `false`.
-* **Local ratelimit**: This release default to use the new AtomicToken and will no longer send out the `x-ratelimit-reset` header as it is no longer timer based.
-This behavior can be temporarily reverted by setting the runtime guard `envoy.reloadable_features.no_timer_based_rate_limit_token_bucket` to `false`.
+* **Local ratelimit**: The token bucket implementation changed.
+Previously, a timer-based token bucket was used to assign tokens to connections.
+In Envoy 1.13.x, the new AtomicToken bucket is used that is no longer timer-based.
+Tokens are now automatically refilled when the token bucket is accessed.
+Because of this change, the `x-ratelimit-reset` header is no longer sent.
+You can temporarily revert this change by setting the runtime guard `envoy.reloadable_features.no_timer_based_rate_limit_token_bucket` to `false`.

-**Kubernetes Ingress API deprecation**

-As of version 1.17, the Kubernetes Ingress API is deprecated in Gloo Gateway.
-Instead, you can use the Gloo Gateway (Edge API) `Gateway` custom resource.
-Alternatively, to use the Kubernetes Gateway API for `Gateway` custom resources, you can check out the [Gloo Gateway (Kubernetes Gateway API) docs](https://docs.solo.io/gateway/latest/).

-**OTel service name change**

-Previously, when using the [Envoy OpenTelemetry configuration](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/trace/v3/opentelemetry.proto.html) with Gloo Gateway, the `service_name` field was set to an empty string, which resulted in a display name of `unknown_service:envoy`.
-Now, the `service_name` is set to the name that you define in the `Gateway` resource.

 <!-- ggv2-related changes:
 ggv2 - Disable Istio Envoy proxy from running by default and only rely on proxyless Istio agent mtls integration.
 Note: Although this is a change to the default behavior of the istio integration, this should not have any impact on most users as the sidecar proxy was unused in the data path. (https://github.com/solo-io/solo-projects/issues/5711)